Historic Ocean Manor beachfront landmark on Fort Lauderdale's Galt Ocean Mile

 Our Story

-Ocean Manor History
+The History of Ocean Manor

 Fort Lauderdale’s First Luxury Beachfront Hotel